 Social media management

 Hootsuite has a social media dashboard that allows your team to collaborate and schedule updates for several social media like Twitter, Facebook, LinkedIn and WordPress.
-It even lets you track campaign results and industry trends to adjust your strategy.
+This Buffer alternative even lets you track even lets you track campaign results and industry trends to adjust your strategy.

 BuzzSumo has an extremely powerful social media search engine which makes it possible for you to find and analyze the best content in pretty much any niche.
 It even helps you step up your outreach and influencer marketing by identifying impactful influencers in various domains and following them directly from the BuzzSumo portal.